The Difference Between WebMail, IMAP Mail, and POP Mail

 If the user wants full control, use his or her own mail program, but is happy to leave the actual mail on the server, and operates from several computers, and also uses web-mail on some computers, than IMAP is best suited for this user.

-If the user is a power user and wants full control of everything including storage of the mail files, use custom filters, and works from one primary computer for mail, then POP is best suited.
+If the user is a power user and wants full control of everything including storage of the mail files, uses custom filters, and works from one primary computer for mail, then POP may be the best choice.

 One final note: Mail servers are generally very safe and stable, there is a much greater chance of failure of your computer than the Internet Server.
 Mail stored on-line is generally safer.
-On-line servers are regularly backed up while few home computers are backed up.
-They can be backed up, yet few users ever do this
+On-line servers are regularly backed up, and while home computers should be backed up, few users ever do so.

-One final note: Mail stored on-line in theory could be hacked more easily than if the mail file is on your computer and out of reach to the hackers, however that being said, on-line systems are normally very safe and the mail may be encrypted.
-Just remember that in theory, anything stored on the Internet can be gotten to by someone, anywhere in the world, anyone who can get past the security.
+One final note: Mail stored on-line in theory could be hacked more easily than if the mail file is on your computer and out of reach to the hackers, however that being said, on-line systems are normally very safe, and the mail is generally encrypted.
+Just remember that in theory, anything stored on the Internet can be gotten to by someone, from anywhere in the world, anyone who can get past the security.
 Your home computer can be disconnected from the Internet (Air-Gap), or turned off, and nobody on the Internet can reach it.
 A home computer is very difficult to access from the outside world but under some conditions, it is ‘possible’

-There are many mail mail programs but I will mention my favorite.
+There are many mail programs but I will mention my favorite.
 I mention Thunderbird from Mozilla, the same people who give us the Firefox Web Browser.
 Thunderbird may be downloaded from <https://www.thunderbird.net/en-US/>.
 As a side note.
-Firefox (similar to MS-Explorer, Chrome, Chromium, and others) are available for almost all operating systems and work and look the same on all.
+Firefox (similar to MS-Explorer, Chrome, Chromium, and others) is available for almost all operating systems and works and looks the same on all.
 I also highly recommend Firefox as your browser.
-Firefox is FREE, as is all browsers.
+Firefox is FREE, as are all browsers.

 I recommend Thunderbird for several reasons; first and foremost, it is FREE.
-No catches, it is free and is available for almost any operating system, including Linux and Raspberry Pi computers, as well as Microsoft Windows.
+No catches, it is free and is available for almost any operating system, including Linux and Raspberry Pi computers, as well as Microsoft Windows and Apple systems.
 Thunderbird is very similar to the Microsoft Outlook program and supports mail, normal address book function, plus a Calendar with a To-Do list, Appointments and reminders.
 If you, like me, use several different computers and different operating systems, you can run Thunderbird Mail on all of them.
-One note: Firefox for the Raspberry is ‘Firefox-esr’.
-Available from the Terminal, with the command line; ‘apt install firefox-esr’ No quotes
+One note: Firefox for the Raspberry Pi is ‘Firefox-esr’.
+Available from the terminal screen, with the command line; ‘sudo apt install firefox-esr’ No quotes and of course you must know the password (*) sudo, for which you will be prompted.

 Thunderbird is quite easy to install and configure.
 You tell it what mode you wish (POP or IMAP), give it your email address and password, and it will configure itself for that system.
 If you are installing on several computers, I recommend IMAP for all of the reasons mentioned on earlier pages.
-Do know that if you use the Calendar for reminders and such, it is only active on the computer where you created the calendar event.
+Do know that if you use the Calendar for reminders and such, it is only active on the computer where you created the calendar event, and only while the mail program is actually running.
+I also recommend a Linux program named “Evolution” for the Linux operating system.
+It is very similar to Microsoft Outlook, as is Thunderbird.
+Evolution and Thunderbird are hard to tell apart since they are so nearly identical.
+Evolution is Linux only but Thunderbird is available for nearly all operating systems.